LucianoAdonis/lucianoadonis.github.io/pages/lsp.md

 # Why This Mini-Book?

 Unless you’ve attended an **LSP Certification Training**, it’s hard to grasp what it truly offers.
-And even when you do, explaining the experience can be a challenge.
+And even when you do, explaining the experience can be a bit challeng¡ng.

 Attending an **LSP training** is a different experience altogether.
 It provides the applied version of the methodology—crafted from extensive considerations, techniques, studies, and practice.
 Most importantly, it’s not a one-size-fits-all solution but rather a structured or tailored version designed specifically for your team or company.